Should I Get an MBA After 30?

 In all likelihood, if this is the case with you, then you must be feeling some pressure to summarize your CV.
+Do not do that.

 Chances are that your resume has a couple of jobs that don’t make you look that great.
 Trust us, everyone has those.
 But if you try to downplay or hide those jobs, it might work against you.
 Instead, we recommend that you elaborate on everything you’ve done.

 Some of these jobs may just have been stop-gap measures that you took on while looking for the right opportunities.
-Others you may have taken on to experiment or to try and build on a skill or hobby you have.
+Others may have taken on to experiment or to try and build on a skill or hobby you have.

-Explain what you learned from each job you held and how it contributed to what makes you who you are today.
+What you need to do is to explain what you learned from each job you held and how it contributed to what makes you who you are today.
 This will portray confidence instead of a lack of focus.

 As mentioned before, one of the major reasons why B-Schools are apprehensive about taking on older candidates is a belief that older candidates might be too ‘set in their ways’.

+While the ball is still in your court, establish that you are willing to learn.
 The best way to do this is to mention the activities, courses, or projects you have undertaken recently and talk about why you took them.
 Exhibit your tendency to invest in yourself, to grow as a person and be open to learning new things.